Not being able to speak English well prevents refugees and migrants from getting a job and from moving on in life. We want to improve this situation.

 Many migrants and refugees who come to London will already be able to speak English very well, but a significant number cannot.

-For people who cannot, learning English is vital.
-It enables them to:
+Learning English is vital, it enables them to:

 - understand the systems and the new culture

 - get jobs

 - contribute to London’s life

 Barriers to learning English

 English Language for All was published in 2012.
 This study suggested a number of ways to improve access to English language learning in London.
 For example: